ndg63276/hive/README.md

 # Hive Web Interface

 A graphical view of the temperature and setpoint in your house.
-You can also now change the setpoint.
+You can also now change the setpoint, and set the boost time and temperature.

 ## Instructions
 1. Clone this repository.